-These might include strategic tax planning or the payment of a child’s education fees or the remuneration of family members for care provided to the person who lacks capacity (known as “Family Care Payments”).
+These might include strategic tax planning, the payment of a child’s education fees or the remuneration of family members for care provided to the person who lacks capacity (known as “Family Care Payments”).
 Due to the complexity of the issues and because, potentially the Court can order a deputy or attorney to pay back any gifts made unlawfully, it is important to take professional advice about the process from a court of protection solicitor who specialises in this type of work.

 The legal costs of a successful application are usually met from the funds of the person lacking capacity.

 Give us a call or complete our online enquiry form, to see how we can help.
 We have offices in Telford, Shrewsbury, Oswestry, Ludlow, Bromyard, Hereford and Conwy, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands.

 For a friendly chat about how Lanyon Bowdler' Court of Protection Solicitors can help, please contact Neil Davies, Head of Court of Protection, or a member of his team.